aws-samples/integration-sample-lambda-msk/README.md

    * Run the deploy.sh script.
 It is intended to run on linux and Mac.
 The script does the following:
    *Note: The script requires some parameters.
 See [Setup Lambda](https://amazonmsk-labs.workshop.aws/en/msklambda/setuplambda.html) for details.*

-       1. It install AWS SAM CLI if it is not installed.
+       1. It installs AWS SAM CLI if it is not installed.
        2. It creates an Amazon S3 bucket to be used for uploaded artifacts with a random prefix in its name.
        3. It uses sam to build the Lambda function and package its resources.
        4. It deploys the sam template and creates a CloudFormation stack with multiple resources.
 The resources include: